Remuneration policy

 Aggregate quantitative information on remuneration per business segment

-CEB has identified 62 identified staff members and 20 senior managers.
-In 2021, the total amount of remuneration paid out to identified staff and senior managers amounted to EUR 13,269,486, split into EUR 10,895,988 for identified staff and EUR 2,373,498 for senior managers.
-This total remuneration was split into EUR 12,724,762 fixed salary (for identified staff EUR 10,510,549 and EUR 2,214,213 for senior managers) and EUR 544,724 variable remuneration (EUR 385,439 for identified staff and EUR 159,285 for senior managers).
+In 2024, the total amount of remuneration paid out to Identified Staff amounted to EUR 7,912,710 gross.
+This total remuneration was split into EUR 6,506,518 fixed salary and EUR 1,406,193 variable remuneration.
 Please note that this variable remuneration was distributed according to the guidelines described above.
-In 2021, there were no identified staff members who were classified as high earners.
+In 2024, there were no Identified Staff members who were classified as high earners.

 Severance payment